sheldonmall/hello-world/README.md

 My first repo

-I am a fun-loving, hard-working and a practical guy
+I am a fun-loving and a practical guy